AndrewFarley/serverless-cloudwatch-rds-custom-metrics/README.md

 ## Setup

+* Make sure your CLI has a default AWS credentials setup (via ```aws configure```) or that you have chosen a profile and can use the aws CLI properly on your terminal.

 * Make sure to have NodeJS installed and run ```npm install``` in this folder to grab the bluebird and mysql packages

 * Edit the file ```serverless.yml``` and put your region (in the provider section) and fill out the security group and subnet ids of your VPC in which your RDS server lives in that region.  **NOTE:** There is a bug in serverless 1.2 or less which gives errors about _CreateNetworkInterface_ when your first deploy has a function in a custom VPC.
 You may need to comment the entire VPC block out at first to get it to deploy at least once successfully, and then uncomment it and re-deploy.
 Please see [merge](https://github.com/serverless/serverless/pull/2743) and [bug](https://github.com/serverless/serverless/issues/2780) and [bug](https://github.com/serverless/serverless/issues/2683).